trian-ctrn/IntrotoCS_2023/README.md

 8. Run a few more blocks and in the training block, you can adjust the num_epochs
 9. Run the last few blocks to generate the detection results
 10. Save and import your models (Modify your directories)

+## How to use the Yolov7 Notebook:
+1. Connect your notebook to Runtime (Preferably T4 GPU)
+2. Open the web console (Ctrl+Shift+I) and paste in the block of code to prevent the notebook from timing out
+3. Link your Google Drive with the following 2 blocks of code (Make sure to modify your directories)
+4. Run the next few blocks of code to install necessary libraries